LikeTheSalad/android-buddy/README.md

 apply plugin: 'com.android.library'
 apply plugin: 'android-buddy-library'
 ```
-Only Android libraries can be AndroidBuddy producers.
+Only Android libraries can be Android Buddy producers.

 And that's it, after adding `android-buddy-library` as a plugin for your project, you can now make it expose Byte Buddy transformations as explained above under `Producer usage`.